yvoronoy/restore.sh/README.md

 ```

 # Progress bar
-In order to see a progress bar while restoring a dump you should install `pv` util.
+In order to see a progress bar while restoring a dump you will need to install the `pv` utility.